01. History of Asbestos Use

 Payments from the trust depend on the victim’s asbestos diagnosis and are contingent on certain criteria outlined when submitting a claim with the trust fund.

 Asbestos trust funds have established payout percentages to ensure all claims can be addressed.
 W.R.
-Grace currently has a payout percentage of 26%, which ensures there will be funds available for future claimants.
+Grace currently has a payout percentage of 31.7%, which ensures there will be funds available for future claimants.
 Actual compensation amounts paid will vary based on a number of determining factors, including age of the claimant, the history of their exposure, the diagnosis and firm settlement history.
+If you believe you or a loved one is entitled to compensation, learn how a mesothelioma lawyer can help.